ashirbadsahu/photucuda/README.md

 ## Features

 - **Gaussian Blur Filter**: Applies a Gaussian blur to reduce image noise and detail, commonly used for smoothing images.
+- **Highpass Filter**: Applies a Highpass filter, commonly used for edge detection.

 ## Prerequisites